hainayanda/Draftsman/README.md

 ### Layout Constraints Shortcuts

-There are several shortcuts for building a layout constraints that can be accessed via `drf`:
+There are several shortcuts for building layout constraints that can be accessed via `drf`:

 - **fillParent()** which shortcuts of `edges.equal(with: .parent)`
 - **fillSafeArea()** which shortcuts of `edges.equal(with: .safeArea)`